sebastienserre/messesinfo/readme.txt

 With the shortcode [messesinfo localityId='LocalityID' result=25].

 = Where can I found the LocalityID? =
 You can find it in the plugin's settings.
-In tool subpage.
+In tool submenu.

+= Where can I see how it works?
+An example with Eglise de la Madeleine in Paris is displayed on [Paroisse-catholique.fr](https://template.paroisse-catholique.fr/)

 == Upgrade Notice ==